Achievement Unlocked

 • "Describe what happens when you have a disagreement with someone you care about."

-Look for: difficulty perspective-taking, instrumentalized views of others, discomfort when asked to consider others' emotional states.
+Look for: difficulty with perspective-taking, instrumentalized descriptions of others, discomfort when asked to consider others' emotional states, pivoting back to how a situation affected the client.

-• "Are there situations where you feel rules don't quite apply to you?"
+• "Are there situations where you feel rules do not quite apply to you?"

 • "Tell me about a time when you used your position or influence to get what you needed."

-• "How do you feel when people don't go out of their way for you, even when you'd expect them to?"
+• "How do you feel when people do not go out of their way for you, even when you would expect them to?"

 • "Do you ever feel people owe you more than they give?"

-• "Have you ever ended a relationship because someone wasn't meeting your needs adequately?"
+• "Have you ever ended a relationship because someone was not meeting your needs adequately?"

-Look for: normalized expectation of special treatment, resentment when others fail to comply, rationalizations of exploitative behavior.
+Look for: normalized expectation of special treatment, resentment when others fail to comply, rationalization of behavior that disadvantaged others, absence of guilt about exploitative patterns.

 • "How do you handle criticism or negative feedback?"

-• "Tell me about a time you felt embarrassed or humiliated — how did you react?"
+• "Tell me about a time you felt embarrassed or humiliated and how you responded."

-• "When things don't go as planned, what typically goes through your mind?"
+• "When things do not go as planned, what typically goes through your mind?"

 • "Have you ever felt a strong need to retaliate against someone who wronged you?"

-• "Are there particular situations where you feel deeply ashamed or embarrassed?"
+• "Are there particular situations where you find yourself feeling deeply ashamed or embarrassed?"

-Look for: rage responses to perceived slights, extended rumination on social wounds, shame avoidance, sudden devaluation after conflict.
+Look for: rage responses to perceived slights, extended rumination on social wounds, active shame avoidance, sudden devaluation of others following conflict, difficulty letting go of perceived wrongs.

-• "What was your family like growing up?
-How did your parents treat you?"
+• "What was your family like growing up and how did your parents treat you?"

 • "Did you feel especially valued or praised as a child?"

-• "Were you ever made to feel like you weren't good enough?"
+• "Were you ever made to feel like you were not good enough?"

 • "How would you describe your longest or most significant relationship?"